-- Any of the Dropbox Business plans (Standard, Advanced, Enterprise, or Education)
+- Any of the Dropbox team plans (Standard, Business, Advanced, Business Plus, Enterprise, or Education)

 Why is my access restricted?

-If you're a Plus, Family, Professional, or Business user in one of these areas, you won't be able to access your Dropbox account.
+If you're a Plus, Family, Professional, or team member in one of these areas, you won't be able to access your Dropbox account.
 This restriction applies whether you reside in these areas or you're temporarily traveling to them.

 What happens while I'm in a country or region with restricted access?